Homepage Crafts Unlimited (UK)

 I have a doll that has lost a leg, is there any chance of finding a near match?

 This is very unlikely.
 Manufacturers, even if they still exist, are unwilling to supply replacements.
 The best thing to do is to scour local charity shops and boot sales for an old doll that you may be able to cannibalise, however you will be extremely lucky to find an exact match.
 The best that can be hoped for is a near match and the hope that clothes will make the difference less noticeable.
-I considered collecting doll bits myself but the chance of having the right size, style and colour is very negligible and would therefore be uneconomic (apart from the storage space required).
-I have made a replacement leg from fabric which looked ok (when covered with clothes) but obviously it feels very different (example).
-See prices for costs.
+If that fails you could try contacting the other hospitals on my Links page.

 Top